1Password/scim-examples/beta/README.md

 > **Note**
 > 1Password, in it's sole discretion, may choose to not publish examples for _any reason_, even if the example meets or exceeds all of the above criteria.

-While in beta, the deployment example should be used by customers and internally by 1Password.
-During this time, feedback and improvements may

 ## Promoting a deployment example out of beta